Amplo-AG/Platform-Documentation/docs/source/Usage/Workflow.rst

 Data is at the heart of machine learning, and therefore at the heart of this Smart Maintenance Platform.
 Even when you made the necessary :ref:`ref-data-integration`, the :doc:`Data` keeps track of your training data.
-You can inspect your training data here and see all made changes.
+You can inspect your training data here, keep it organised by incident and see all made changes.
-In order to distinguish between incidents, data needs to be labelled.
+The moment of failure or failure degradation is noted with data labelling.
 The :doc:`Labelling` helps you with this.
 It allows you to mark intervals of incident occurance, mark remaining useful lifetimes and the useful features.
 It also closes provides a feedback loop so newly occuring incidents are used to enrich the training data.
 With a labelled and organised training data set, you can start training models in the :doc:`Training`.